EvanSkiStudios/Raccoon-Mischief/README.md

 * Creepers will now explode if they take any damage at all
 * If a player dies by fire all the food in their inventory becomes cooked
 * [Squids can be milked again like in beta 1.2](https://youtu.be/6MsVOvMp-E8)
-* If you sneak right click a saddled Pif or Strider, it will un-saddle them
+* If you sneak right click a saddled Pig or Strider, it will un-saddle them
 * You can cook Red mushrooms in a furnace to make Red Dye
 * Skeletons no longer burn during the day
-* Endermen no longer take fire damage
+* Endermen no longer take fire or water damage
+* Endermen now spawn with permant potion effects of Strength 2, Regeneration 3, Health Boost 2, Speed 2
 * Changed the Recipes for Crafting Tables, Furnaces, Chests, and Trapped Chests

 ## Recipes